Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Provision step

-Once the three bar metal hosts are enrolled and available, the next step is to provision the bare-metal hosts to install and configure the operating system and the Kubernetes cluster, creating a load balancer to manage them.
+Once the three bare-metal hosts are enrolled and available, the next step is to provision the bare-metal hosts to install and configure the operating system and the Kubernetes cluster, creating a load balancer to manage them.
 To do that, the following file (capi-provisioning-example.yaml) must be created in the management cluster with the following information (the `capi-provisioning-example.yaml can be generated by joining the following blocks).

 Note